Thunder blow out Celtics 150-117 without Gilgeous-Alexander - WHIZ News

 Lu Dort scored 23 points and Jalen Williams, Tre Mann and Isaiah Joe each added 21 points for the Thunder.
 They shot 59.2% from the field.

+It was a record-tying performance.
+Including playoffs, it was the 18th time in NBA history that a team had five players score at least 21 points in a game.
+The most recent instance was also by Oklahoma City, when Steven Adams, Danilo Gallinari, Chris Paul, Dennis Schröder and Gilgeous-Alexander did it against Minnesota on Dec.
+6, 2019.

+“I just think we’ve got great players and great people,” Mann said.
+“Guys who don’t really care who gets the credit.”

-The Thunder hadn’t won a game by more than 16 and the Celtics hadn’t lost by more than 16 this season.
+The Thunder hadn’t won a game by more than 16 points and the Celtics hadn’t lost by more than 16 this season.
+Oklahoma City coach Mark Daigneault said the result came from his team’s approach.

+“I told them after the game, I want them to realize what got it going, which was we had a great practice yesterday, came into the game with great focus on both ends of the floor, what we had to do, and that’s what allowed us to have fun tonight,” he said.
+“And we can’t lose sight of that.”

+Oklahoma City took advantage of the fact that Robert Williams, one of Boston’s primary rim protectors, was out managing his injured left knee.
+The Thunder made 38 of 58 shots inside the 3-point line.

 Jaylen Brown scored 29 points for Boston, and Jayson Tatum added 27.